MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/portal-admin-roles.md

 ---
 title: "Details about different security roles required to administer Power Apps portals with specific actions. | MicrosoftDocs"
-description: "Learn about the available security roles, admin roles and other permissions that are required to administer Power Apps portals."
+description: "Learn about the available security roles, admin roles, and other permissions that are required to administer Power Apps portals."
 author: neerajnandwana-msft
 ms.service: powerapps
 ms.topic: conceptual